 Not offered (see Notes and BROCHURE "Briefing You" on http://www.mupantquat.com).
 Attendance certificates are awarded indicating dates and total number of hours attended; attendance at one full session = 160 hours (= 8 hours daily for 20 days). credits offered by Not offered (see Notes and BROCHURE "Briefing You") Attendance certificates are awarded indicating dates and total number of hours attended; attendance at one full session = 160 hours (= 8 hours daily for 20 days). .
-Tuition is There are seminars on relevant topics and on-site instruction in excavation and field lab techniques For further information see BROCHURE "Briefing You".
+Tuition is included as are seminars on relevant topics and on-site instruction in excavation and field lab techniques For further information see Brochure Document: "Briefing You in 2021".

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.